techstartucalgary/Docs/src/guides/UI_UX_Design/README.md

 You’ll want to use colors, typography, etc. that is accessible to all users.

-Here’s a great article on how to design for accessibility: [Accessibility Guidelines for UX Designers] (https://uxdesign.cc/accessibility-guidelines-for-a-ux-designer-c3ba775539be)
+Here’s a great article to get started: [Accessibility Guidelines for UX Designers](https://uxdesign.cc/accessibility-guidelines-for-a-ux-designer-c3ba775539be)

 That’s all for now! :)